vitobotta/zsh-history-sync/README.md

 ## Installation

-You need to clone the repo with the scripts somewhere and run the install script:
+You need to clone the repo with the scripts somewhere and run the install script.
+The install script accepts a single argument for the path of the file to keep in sync in your Dropbox or equivalent synced directory.

 ```bash
 git clone https://github.com/vitobotta/zsh-history-sync.git